theotherjimmy/dmote-fw/Readme.md

 stm32f1xx-hal | Compatibility with vendored stm32f1 dep

 I'm likely to un-vendor stm32f1 and stm32f1xx-hal when versions of them become available that meet my needs.
-However, I'll probably not be updating keyberon, as I use very little of that library "Quick-Draw" debouncing.